Amy Coughenour Betancourt

 CEO of Cadasta Foundation

 Amy is a transformational social sector leader who has held executive and board roles for three decades.
 Currently, she leads Cadasta’s global team of technology, land, and development practitioners advancing land and resource rights through innovative GIS technology and services.
-Cadasta has grown its impact in five short years by strengthening the land rights of over 5 million people, working with 87 partners in 38 countries and covering 20 million hectares of land.
+Cadasta has grown its impact in five short years by strengthening the land rights of more than five million people, working with 87 partners in 38 countries and covering 20 million hectares of land.

-Amy is a frequent global speaker on the use of geospatial technology to achieve the Sustainable Development Goals; women’s land rights and sustainable food and environmental systems; community land tenure and climate; and community data empowerment to address development challenges.
+Amy is a frequent global speaker on how to use geospatial technology to achieve the Sustainable Development Goals; women’s land rights and sustainable food and environmental systems; community land tenure and climate; and community data empowerment to address development challenges.

 Amy also worked on policy and leadership development as Deputy Director of the Americas Program at the Center for Strategic and International Studies.
-She edited several policy publications, managed operations and business development, and led innovative policy youth and executive leadership initiatives on the Caribbean.
 After her departure, she was a CSIS Adjunct Fellow for 8 years.

 Amy holds an M.A. in International Policy Studies from the Middlebury Institute of International Studies and a B.A. in German from Central College.
 Amy speaks fluent Spanish and German; was a Fulbright Teaching Assistant in Germany and lived and worked in Mexico, Costa Rica, and Austria.
 She serves on the boards of Manna Food Center and Interaction, the largest U.S. coalition of humanitarian and development NGOs.